AstroImageJ/astroimagej/packageFiles/common/README.txt

 AstroImageJ is distributed with a 64-bit version of Java.

-If 32-bit operation is desired, a valid 32-bit Java 17+ installation in needed.
-32-bit operation is highly discouraged and will have limited to no support.
+Running with a system installation of Java:
+  - Windows
+    In launcher.ini, delete the line that starts with "jvm_path."
+  - Linux
+    Open AstroImageJ as a text file/shell script, and change "JAVA" to be "$JAVA_HOME."
+  - Mac

+Running with a specific Java installation:
+  Java 17+ is required.
-You can find such distributions available here: https://www.azul.com/downloads/?architecture=x86-32-bit&package=jre The following options are needed:
+  You can obtain such distributions from here: https://www.azul.com/downloads/?package=jre The following options are needed:
     - Windows:
       Either:
-      - Replace the jre folder with a valid 32-bit JRE, being careful to match the directory structure of the original, or
+        - Replace the jre folder with a valid JRE, being careful to match the directory structure of the original, or
         - Open launcher.ini as a text file and change the path of jvm_path to point to your Java installation.
     - Linux:
       Either:
-      - Replace the jre folder with a valid 32-bit JRE, being careful to match the directory structure of the original, or
+        - Replace the jre folder with a valid JRE, being careful to match the directory structure of the original, or
         - Open AstroImageJ as a text file/shell script and change the path of "JAVA" to point to your Java installation.
     - Mac:
+      - Replace the jre folder with a valid JRE, being careful to match the directory structure of the original

+If 32-bit operation is desired, a valid 32-bit Java 17+ installation in needed and the instructions above can be followed.
+32-bit operation is highly discouraged and will have no support.
+You can find such distributions available here: https://www.azul.com/downloads/?architecture=x86-32-bit&package=jre

-    32-bit operation is not supported at this time due to lack of 32-bit Java versions for MacOs
+32-bit operation on MacOs is not available at this time due to lack of 32-bit Java versions for MacOs.